bcnmy/documentation/docs/pages/nexus/tutorials/gasless.md

 By following these steps, you have successfully sent a gasless transaction using the Nexus SDK.
 For more advanced features and options, refer to the official documentation.

 [See sendTransaction Docs](/nexus/nexus-client/methods#sendtransaction)

-Use [waitfortransactionreceipt](https://viem.sh/docs/actions/public/waitForTransactionReceipt#waitfortransactionreceipt) method to get for the transaction receipt.